PortalNetwork/ins/docs/INTEGRATION.md

 INS extends ability to integration with other decentralized file storage or decentralized database.

 ## Decentralized Website
-The same NNS could be also applied in decentralized website's url.
+The same INS could be also applied in decentralized website's url.
 After setting up the INS resolver to the content of the decentralized website, users can directly view decntralized website through `portal.icon`.

 ## Decentralized file storage
 Decentralized file storage store data in more efficient and secure way.
 To make INS more comprehensive by intergrat INS with decentralized file storage.